edgexfoundry/app-service-configurable/snap/README.md

 ### Autostart
-By default, the edgex-app-service-configurable disables its service on install, as the expectation is that the default profile configuration files will be customized, and thus this behavior allows the profile `configuration.toml` files in [$SNAP_DATA](https://snapcraft.io/docs/environment-variables) to be modified before the service is first started.
+By default, the edgex-app-service-configurable disables its service on install, as the expectation is that the default profile configuration files will be customized, and thus this behavior allows the profile `configuration.toml` files in [`$SNAP_DATA`](https://snapcraft.io/docs/environment-variables) to be modified before the service is first started.

-This behavior can be overridden by setting the `autostart` configuration setting to "true".
+This behavior can be overridden by setting the `autostart` configuration setting to `true`.
 This is useful when configuration and/or device profiles are being provided via configuration or gadget snap content interface.

 **Note** - this option is typically set from a gadget snap.